GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### Initialization
-Initialization is the first assignment to a variable where it commonly occurs on the *definition* process.
+Initialization is the first assignment to a variable where it commonly occurs in the *definition* process.

 ```python
 # VARIABLE INITIALIZATION